Four-force (4-force) is a four-vector, considered as

 is pressure

-stress-energy tensor.
+stress-energy tensor,

 In some cases, instead of the mass

-4-current the quantity is used, where
+4-current the quantity

 is density of